 “I started enjoying things again and I began flourishing.
 My speech has greatly improved and many days it is perfect.
 My memory is not perfect, but that's okay, I can live with that and everyone around me is there to help.

 “Meningitis Now changed how I felt and helped me in so many ways.
-I'm so very grateful for Alison.”
+I'm so very grateful for the support and particularly my Community Support Officer.”